msdalp/msdalp.github.io/_posts/2018-03-28-Java-Jersey-2.26-Tutorial.markdown

 }
 ```

 When you add `@Path("")` annotation to the class it will be treated as a resource.
 However just adding the annotation will give you an error saying `this class doesn't have any jax-rs implementation`.
 To have that we will add the `getTest()` method which doesn't take any parameters and returns TestResponse.
-HTTP methods are defined as annotations `@GET`, `@POST`, `@DELETE` etc. The path you defined will be a subpath on the class, meaning if you have `@Path("users")` on class and `@Path("teams")` on the method then you will be accessing it to as `users/teams/`. `@Produces()` defined the return type and you can have multiple return types by just adding it to annotation.
+HTTP methods are defined as annotations `@GET`, `@POST`, `@DELETE` etc. The path you defined will be a subpath on the class, meaning if you have `@Path("users")` on class and `@Path("teams")` on the method then you will be accessing it to as `users/teams/`. `@Produces()` defines the return type and you can have multiple return types by just adding it to annotation.

 ![Folder structure](/assets/img/5_no_run.png)

 That will be all we need to build the project but also I want to run it on Intellij.
 However it has no default run setting and I will be adding it manually.
-First click in order on the Edit Configurations, Add (+ sign), Select Tomcat-> local.
+In order, first click on the Edit Configurations, Add (+ sign), Select Tomcat-> local.

 ![Folder structure](/assets/img/6_prepare_tomcat.png)